 All other burgers are crying right now because they wish they were as beautiful as this burger!
 In between the two deep-fried disks of extremely cheesy mac and cheese is a seared impossible burger stuffed with even more gooey cheddar cheese.
-Not only does this mouth-watering burger beautiful, but it is downright delicious.
+Not only does this mouth-watering burger look beautiful, but it is downright delicious.
 Whether you are making it for yourself as a fun snack or a dinner to impress your family and friends, it is always a showstopper!

 - 1 pound elbow macaroni